 - room names

-- symbolic reference to any elevations / sections /detail views
+- symbolic reference to any elevations/sections/detail views

 - special notes or equipment

-Depending on the project size, floor plans are typically drawn at a scale of 1/8″ or 1/4″ = 1′-0″.
+Depending on the project size, floor plans are drawn to a scale of 1/8″ or 1/4″ = 1′-0″.

-Elevation drawings show vertical surfaces from a straight-on view, without distortion.
+Elevation drawings show vertical surfaces from a straight-on view without distortion.
 They can show wall surfaces, openings, built-ins, and locations for light switches or thermostats.

-Elevations may reference other drawings, such as detail drawings and sections to further clarify the design.
+Elevations may reference other drawings, such as detail drawings and sections, to further clarify the design.

 Elevations are typically drawn at a scale of 1/4″ or 1/2″ = 1′-0″.